usert5432/calo-ddpm/README.md

 </p>

-NOTE: Due to the sPhenix collaboration policies, we are unable to share the training dataset outside of the sPhenix collaboration.
+NOTE: Due to the sPhenix collaboration policies, we are unable to share the training dataset outside the sPhenix collaboration.

 In this section, we describe the following:
 1. How to obtain pre-trained models